 Ríos is the recipient of the Western Literature Association Distinguished Achievement Award, the Arizona Governors Arts Award, fellowships from the Guggenheim Foundation and the National Endowment for the Arts, the Walt Whitman Award, and his poems have been included in The Norton Anthology of Modern Poetry as well as in over 250 national and international literary anthologies.
 His work is regularly taught and translated, and has been adapted to dance and both classical and popular music.
-Ríos is the Regents Professor at Arizona State University, where he serves as the Katharine C. Turner Endowed Chair in English.
+Ríos hosts the PBS show Art in the 48, which showcases artists and arts organizations in Arizona.
+He is the Regents Professor at Arizona State University, where he serves as the Katharine C. Turner Endowed Chair in English.
 In 2013, Ríos was named Arizona’s first poet laureate.
-He is a chancellor of the Academy of American Poets.
+He is a former chancellor of the Academy of American Poets.

 Rios resides in Chandler, Arizona.